 About Indiana IG Rescue

-Indiana IG Rescue is a nonprofit dedicated to finding homes for displaced Italian Greyhounds that would otherwise be euthanized.
+Indiana IG Rescue is a nonprofit dedicated to finding homes for displaced Italian Greyhounds that would otherwise end up in shelters or be euthanized.
 We rescue, foster, and help IGs find their forever homes.
 We welcome any and all questions regarding the breed and adoption process.
 Thank you for visiting!

 Indiana IG Rescue